by Chris Woodford. Last updated: June 10, 2015.

 Now we've seen the parts, how do they all work?
 Here's a rough guide to what everything does as the air flows through a typical multiple-cyclone vacuum cleaner.
 In this model:

-- Air enters through the brush bar at the bottom and passes through the first HEPA filter (green).
+- Air enters through the brush bar at the bottom.

 - The air enters the first stage tangentially (perpendicular to the cylindrical dirt bin) and spins around the cyclone in the middle.
 The dirt particles swirl to the edge, fall downward, and collect at the bottom while the air is drawn up through holes in the cyclone itself.